 All of our 5 frame nucleus starter colonies are British Standard National (DN4 frames) and come in temporary travel box.
 They will have a laying queen, three to four frames of brood in different stages and one frame of food.
 Perfect for all levels of experience.
-Taking orders now for sping/summer 2018.
-First nucs will be ready mid April, weather permitting.
-COLLECTION ONLY on orders under 10.
-Delivery on orders over 10 subject to location.
+Taking orders for spring/summer 2021.
+COLLECTION ONLY.
 If you have any questions or wish to order large amounts of Nuclei then please contact us Directly via telephone or e-mail.
 Booking fee to be paid online, remainder of balance to be paid on collection.

 WHAT IS A NUCLEUS HIVE?

 A nucleus is a starter colony, it is usually about 3-6 frames in size and will eventually develop into a larger colony over the spring.
 All fully functioning nucleus colonies have a mated queen which is laying eggs, 2-3 frames of brood in different stages and a frame of food stores.

 HOW WE PRODUCE OUR 6 AND 5 FRAME NUCLEUS

 A 6 or 5 frame nucleus is produced by taking frames of brood and worker bees out of a larger colony, putting them into a smaller nucleus hive and introducing a fertile queen.
 The nucleus hive is taken away from the apiary (place bees are kept) so that the worker bees in the new hive do not get confused and fly back to the larger colony that they were taken from.
 The nucleus is left alone for about a week which gives the worker bees enough time for them to accept the new queen bee.
 If the new queen has been accepted she will be happily walking around on the frames laying eggs in large blocks.
 The nucleus is then fed inverted sugar syrup and then left to build up in size.